Call for Papers

 In an Uncanny Juxtaposition, a reviewer puts together two very recent works of art, creative production, or literature—or two scholarly monographs on arts of the present—that would otherwise seem to have no connection, traversing the so-called high/low divide, and transcending medium.
 The review brings out unexpected intimacies and resonances between them.
 How does a new pop song re-frame a recent gallery exhibit at MoMA and vice versa?
 How does a book in media studies and a book in architectural theory—two books with minimal overlap in citation networks—work toward a common thesis or intervention?
 Uncanny Juxtapositions should be 1,500 to 2,000 words.

-Please contact both Reviews Editors Jerrine Tan and Michael Dango at reviews [at] asapjournal.com to inquire about either of these formats.
+Please contact the Reviews Editors at reviews [at] asapjournal.com to inquire about either of these formats.
 There is no deadline to pitch these formats.
 In your email, indicate the format you are interested in and please include a brief bio (50 words), including prior publications.
-ASAP/J is committed to boosting the voices of emerging and contingent students and scholars; if you don’t have prior publications, please just tell us why you think you’re the right person for this particular review.
+ASAP/Review is committed to boosting the voices of emerging and contingent students and scholars; if you don’t have prior publications, please just tell us why you think you’re the right person for this particular review.

 ASAP/JOURNAL CFPS